haraacharya/fabric_based_test_automation_boilerplate/README.md

 Add new test-cases under test_cases folder.
 Then add the test_case file name into __init__.py file.
 This will help import only the files we want instead of importing everything from test_cases folder.
+Use device_check method inside framework_lib to add more enumeration checks before and after every test script.